sgreer77/gemtools/README.rst

 	pip install .

-**A yaml file is provided in the package to generate a conda virtual env with all of the dependencies:**
+**If you do not already have the dependencies, a yaml file is provided in the package to generate a conda virtual env with all of the dependencies:**
 	git clone https://github.com/sgreer77/gemtools.git

 	cd gemtools